kube-burner/kube-burner/docs/measurements.md

 Measurements are enabled in the measurements section of the configuration file.
 This section contains a list of measurements with their options.
 'kube-burner' supports the following measurements so far:

-Note: podLatency is only captured when a benchmark is triggered.
+**Note:** podLatency measurement is only captured when a benchmark is triggered.
 It does not work with the "index" mode of kube-burner

 ## Pod latency